Lowland Leader Training

-At the end of the course you will receive detailed individual feedback on any areas that you may need to improve on together with an action plan and a realistic timetable to assessment.
+At the end of the course you will have the opportunity to receive detailed individual feedback on your strengths and any areas that you may need to improve on.
+This is done together with generating an action plan and identifying a realistic timetable to assessment.

 The Lowland Leader training course is largely practical in nature although we undertake several theoretical exercises.
 There is significant emphasis on navigation and group management to deliver a safe and enjoyable walk.
 Navigation in particular is an area looked at on the assessment and often where candidates struggle.

-Day 1 – After an introduction to the Lowland Leader training course, we look at individual and group equipment and cover some navigation techniques before heading out around the local area to put these skills into practice.
+Day 1 – We start at 9am and after an introduction to the Lowland Leader scheme, we look at individual and group equipment and cover some navigation techniques before heading out around the local area to put these skills into practice.
 During the journey we look at how to dynamically risk assess a variety of commonly encountered hazards and will discuss different approaches required for different types of groups.

 Day 2 – Equipped with knowledge of how to interpret the weather forecast we look at how it will affect our journey before planning a short walk for the day.
 We will continue to look at navigation to build skills at an appropriate pace but also build our group management skills.

-We finish the day with individual feedback and discuss your personal action plan so that you fully understand when you should attend Lowland Leader assessment and how best to prepare for it.
-You will be able to depart not later than 1700.
+We finish the day with individual feedback.
+During this we discuss your personal action plan so that you fully understand when you should attend Lowland Leader assessment and how best to prepare for it.
+You will be able to depart not later than 5pm.

-During the course, whilst out walking, you will be encouraged to deliver a short talk (not more than 5 minutes) on a topic of your choosing, but related to the local environment (ecology, geology, history etc) or covering a relevant skill.
+During the course, whilst out walking, you will be encouraged to deliver a short talk (not more than 5 minutes) on a topic of your choosing.
+The talk should be related to the local environment (ecology, geology, history etc) or covering a relevant skill.
 A short presentation of this type is expected by most providers whilst on Lowland Leader assessment (and on all higher awards).

-The Lowland Leader training course will meet at 0900 in Grindleford in the Hope valley.
-Grindleford has good bus and train links to Sheffield and a good train link to Manchester.
+The course will meet at 0900 in The Sir William hotel, Grindleford in the Hope valley.
+Grindleford has ample free parking, good bus and train links to Sheffield and a good train link to Manchester.